Tensor product algebras, Grassmannians and Khovanov homology: Khovanov homology

 This subcategory has an orthogonal $\mathcal{S}_0^\perp$, given by the objects whose composition factors are all killed by $\fE^k$.
 Typically, one has to specify left or right orthogonals in a categorical setting, but in this case, these coincide.

 Since the left and right orthogonals coincide, there is a unique projection $\pi_\ell$ to $\mathcal{S}_0$ killing this orthogonal.
+A similar projection on blocks of category $\cO$ is considered in \cite[\S 8]{FSS}; their projection is intertwined with $\pi_\ell$ by the equivalence of $A^\ell_n\mmod$ to a block of category $\cO$ discussed in Section \ref{sec:relationship-sheaves}.

 This may sound like an abstract operation, but in terms of algebras, it's really very concrete.
-Consider the bimodule $T^\ell e_0 T^\ell\subset T^\ell$.
+Recall the idempotent $e_0$ defined in Section \ref{sec:stendhal-diagrams}.
+Consider the bimodule $T^\ell e_0 T^\ell\subset T^\ell$ .
 Essentially by definition, this is the bimodule of diagrams as in $T^\ell$ which have all black strands right of all red at $y=\nicefrac 12$. \begin{lemma} The projection functor $\pi_\ell$ coincides with the derived tensor product $T^\ell e_0 T^\ell\Lotimes-$ \end{lemma} \begin{proof} This follows immediately from the fact that the category $\mathcal{S}_0$ is generated by the summands of $T^\ell e_0$. \end{proof}

 One can think of this as the composition of two adjoint functors.
 Recall that $R^\ell=e_0T^\ell e_0$ is isomorphic to the cyclotomic nilHecke algebra with a degree $\ell$ relation, via the map that puts a nilHecke diagram to the right of $\ell$ red lines.
-We thus have a functor $M\mapsto e_0M$ which sends $T^\ell\mmod$ to $R^\ell\mmod$, and its left adjoint $T^\ell e_0\Lotimes_{R^\ell}-$; taking derived tensor product is necessary since $T^\ell e_0$ is not projective as a right $R^\ell$-module.
+We thus have a functor $M\mapsto e_0M$ which sends $T^\ell\gmod$ to $R^\ell\gmod$, and its left adjoint $T^\ell e_0\Lotimes_{R^\ell}-$; taking derived tensor product is necessary since $T^\ell e_0$ is not projective as a right $R^\ell$-module.

-\begin{lemma} The category $\mathcal{S}_0^\perp$ is the smallest triangulated subcategory of $D^-(T^\ell\mmod)$ which is closed under categorification functors and contains all highest weight simples of weight $<\ell$. \end{lemma} \begin{proof} If $M$ is a module of weight $m$, we can identify $e_0M=\fE^{(\ell-m)/2}M$; thus all highest weight simples of weight $<\ell$ lie in $\mathcal{S}_0^\perp$.
-On the other hand, $\mathcal{S}_0^\perp$ is equivalent to the quotient $D^-(T^\ell\mmod)/\mathcal{S}_0$, which is concentrated in weights strictly between $\ell$ and $-\ell$.
+\begin{lemma} The category $\mathcal{S}_0^\perp$ is the smallest triangulated subcategory of $D^-(T^\ell\gmod)$ which is closed under categorification functors $\fE,\fF$ and contains all highest weight simples of weight $<\ell$. \end{lemma} \begin{proof} If $M$ is a module of weight $m$, we can identify $e_0M=\fE^{(\ell-m)/2}M$; thus all highest weight simples of weight $<\ell$ lie in $\mathcal{S}_0^\perp$.
+On the other hand, $\mathcal{S}_0^\perp$ is equivalent to the quotient $D^-(T^\ell\gmod)/\mathcal{S}_0$, which is concentrated in weights strictly between $\ell$ and $-\ell$.
 Thus, it is generated by its highest weight simples, which all necessarily of weight $<\ell$.
 Thus, the same is true of $\mathcal{S}_0^\perp$. \end{proof}

 Obviously, $T^{m}_m$ has a unique highest weight simple, which we denote $P_\emptyset$.